Why are there three different versions of ERIC (Education Resources Information Center)?

 Proquest and EBSCO versions offer more options for advanced searching and link directly to Drexel Libraries subscriptions.
 You can also search ERIC in combination with other databases on the same platform; for instance, on the EBSCO platform, you can search ERIC and PsycINFO, a key psychology database, at the same time.

-ERIC (U.S. Department of Education) is freely available, whether or not you’re a current Drexel student, faculty, or staff, and it does include some full-text resources, though it doesn’t link directly to Drexel subscriptions.
+ERIC (U.S. Department of Education) is freely available, whether or not you’re a current Drexel student, faculty, or staff member, and it does include some full-text resources, though it doesn’t link directly to Drexel subscriptions.
 It also provides the most straightforward access to the thesaurus of subject headings.

 Please contact librarians@drexel.libanswers.com if you have questions or would like further guidance on searching ERIC or other databases we’re happy to help!